 The ECHR is an international agreement adopted by 47 European States, including all EU Member States.
 It is legally binding and the States who adopted it have an obligation to ensure it is fully applied and respected on their territories.
 If they do not fulfil this obligation they can face charges for violation of the ECHR before the European Court of Human Rights in Strasburg.

 Article 14 of the ECHR prohibits any discrimination in the enjoyment of the rights of the Convention (right to life, right to respect for private and family life, freedom of expression, freedom of thought, conscience and religion, etc.) on “any ground such as sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status”.
 Thus, in the ECHR prohibition of discrimination is a provision with an ‘accessory nature’, ensuring only the equal enjoyment of the rights set out in the Convention.
 At the same time, Article 14 prohibits discrimination based on an open list of grounds, therefore going further than EU legislation.
-Protocol 12 to the ECHR introduces a general prohibition of discrimination, but to date less than half of the Member States ratified it.

 Directly or indirectly, through the prohibition of discrimination in Article 14, other specific provisions of the ECHR can in many cases have an influence on equality and non-discrimination legislation in the Member States.
 This is all the more so given that the European Court of Human Rights often decides the case on the substantive article without considering Article 14.
 For instance, issues linked to discrimination on the grounds of religion or belief are often covered by Article 9, Freedom of thought, conscience and religion; and discrimination on the grounds of sexual orientation can in certain cases be covered by Article 8, right to respect for private and family life.